Select, Label, and Mix: Learning Discriminative Invariant Feature Representations for Partial Domain Adaptation: Experiments

 \subsection{Results and Analysis}

-Table~\ref{table:cls-office-31} shows the results of our method and other competing approaches on Office31 dataset.
+Table~\ref{table:cls-office-31} shows the results of our proposed method and other competing approaches on the Office31 dataset.
 We have the following key observations.
-(1) As expected, the popular UDA methods fail to outperform the simple no adaptation model (ResNet-50), which implies that they suffer from negative transfer due to the presence of outlier source samples.
-(2) Overall, our \ours framework outperforms all the existing PDA methods by achieving the best results on \textbf{5 out of 6} transfer tasks.
-Among PDA methods, $\text{RTNet}_{adv}$~\cite{chen2020selective} is the most competitive.
-However, the gap is still significant (96.9\% vs 98.3\%) due to our two novel components working in concert with the removal of outliers: enhancing discriminability of the latent space via iterative pseudo-labeling of target domain samples and learning domain-invariance through mixup regularizations.
-(3) Our approach performed remarkably well on transfer tasks from a large source domain to small target domains, e.g., on A $\!\rightarrow\!$ W, \ours outperforms $\text{RTNet}_{adv}$ by \textbf{3.5\%}.
-Likewise, our approach obtains \textbf{3.8\%} improvement over $\text{RTNet}_{adv}$ on D $\!\rightarrow\!$ A task where the source domain is very small compared to the target domain.
-These results well demonstrate that our method improves the generalization ability of the source classifier in the target domain while reducing the negative transfer.
+(1) As expected, the popular UDA methods including the recent CAN~\cite{kang2019contrastive}, fail to outperform the simple no adaptation model (ResNet-50), which implies that they suffer from negative transfer due to the presence of outlier source samples in partial domain adaptation.
+(2) Overall, our \ours framework outperforms all the existing PDA methods by achieving the best results on \textbf{4 out of 6} transfer tasks.
+Among PDA methods, BA$^3$US~\cite{liang2020balanced} is the most competitive.
+However, \ours still outperforms it ($97.8$\% vs $98.4$\%) due to our two novel components working in concert with the removal of outliers: enhancing discriminability of the latent space via iterative pseudo-labeling of target domain samples and learning domain-invariance through mixup regularizations.
+(3) Our approach performed remarkably well on transfer tasks where the number of source domain images is very small compared to the target domain, e.g., on D $\!\rightarrow\!$ A, \ours outperforms BA$^3$US by $\mathbf{1.3}$\textbf{\%}.
+This shows that our method improves generalization ability of source classifier in target domain while reducing negative transfer.